e04/khmer-web-ime/README.md

 This application is not only for Khmer.
 You can easily customise for another agglutinative languages.

+## TODO

+- [ ] use binary search insetead of liner search with suggestion algolithm
+- [ ] add some other language such as Lao, Myanmar that have is no input software.

 ## For Development

 ### Install